JonathanWoollett-Light/spiky/README.md

 - Manages depdencies with [Poetry](https://python-poetry.org/).
 - Generate docs with `poetry run pdoc -o docs src/spiky`.
 - Format with `poetry run black .`
-- We can remove all the `#type: ignore`s when `cupy` gets its shit together and adds a type stub.
+- We can remove all the `#type: ignore`s when `cupy` sorts itself out and adds a type stub.

 ## TODOs